setsun/react-intersection-examples/README.md

-## React Occlusion
+## React / IntersectionObserver

-Occlusion culling / lazy rendering via React & the IntersectionObserver API
+Example storybook of usages of React with the the IntersectionObserver API

+- Infinite scrolling w/ scroll sentinel
+- Animating components on visibility
+- Lazy-loading components on visibility by combining with React.lazy